 What is gender-based violence?

-GBV is a term used to describe violence directed at an individual based on their gender.
-This violence includes verbal, emotional, sexual, physical, and psychological abuse.
-Although both men and women experience GBV, the statistics in South Africa show that most of the victims are women and girls.
+Gender-based violence (GBV) is a term used to describe violence directed at an individual based on their gender.
+This violence includes verbal, emotional, sexual, physical, psychological and economic abuse.
+Although both men and women experience GBV, most of the violence is inflicted on women and girls and perpetrated by men.

 What are the forms of gender-based violence?